librato/api-docs/source/includes/_metrics.md

 --------- | ----------
 name | A search parameter that limits the results to metrics whose names contain a matching substring.
 The search is not case-sensitive.

+### Time Intervals

+Librato tracks and stores several different types of measurements as time-series data.
+Each measurement corresponds to a particular point in time.
+Queries are typically made to request the values over some time interval that is a subset of the entire series e.g. the last hour, last Monday, etc. The search parameters described below may be used in different combinations to specify a time interval when making queries against [metrics](#metrics).

 ### Time Interval Parameters

 If an explicit interval (i.e. `start_time` to `end_time`) is specified, the response contains all measurements that fall within the interval.
 In this scenario the parameter `start_time` must be set, while `end_time` may be set or left to default to the current time.